sdaitzman/MonteCarloConnoctFour/site/index.md

 # Monte Carlo Connect Four

 This is a website about Monte Carlo.
+It can also have [subpages](subpage/index.md).

 Inline math: $\rho=\frac{m}{l*w*h}$ and block math:s